Fabio Berberi

 Abstract

 This chapter extends and improves upon a previously published SIR-based pandemic model with feedback vaccination law, which established a sufficient condition for achieving herd immunity through the minimization of a cost function combining both vaccination effort and intervention time.
-In the original approach, optimization was performed using standard routines, which proved to be computationally demanding and potentially limited in high-dimensional or nonlinear scenarios.
 Here, we introduce an advanced Particle Swarm Optimization (PSO) strategy based on a domain-as-particle paradigm, in which the parameter space is partitioned into non-overlapping subdomains, each acting as an independent PSO particle.
 This approach enables structured exploration of the solution space and enhances both convergence speed and robustness.
-The hybrid framework, integrating Simulink-based dynamic simulation with the domain-as-particle PSO, is demonstrated to achieve herd immunity more rapidly and efficiently compared to the original method, offering improved guidance for public health policy design.

 Conference: icSoftComp2025 — Hanoi, Vietnam